LornaLan/ELK-Stack/README.md

 ![Structure of the ELK Stack Cloud Network](image/cloud-structure.png)

 The files in this repository have been tested and used to generate a live ELK deployment on Microsoft Azure.
 The Ansible scripts to install all the required containers for ELK stack and DVWA webservers are under folder `yml-install`.
 Some other Ansible scripts for running tests and managing the deployed virtual machines (VMs) are under folder `yml-tests`.
-There are also some shell scripts used for testing VM setups, which are stored under `shell-scripts`.
-Images recording the test results are under the `images` folder.
+The Ansible configuration files are under `ansible-config` folder.
+There are also some shell scripts used for testing the VM setup, which are stored under `bash-scripts`.
+Images recording the test results are under the `image` folder.

 This document contains the following details:

-[TOC]
+1. Description of the Topology
+2. Access Policies
+3. ELK Setup and Configuration
+4. Testing with ELK and DVWA servers
+5. Acknowledgement

 ### Description of the Topology